Formality of Sphere Bundles: Introduction

 \begin{thm} Suppose $M$ is a compact formal manifold, and $\pi:X\to M$ is an orientable $S^k$-bundle.
 Then $X$ is formal if and only if the Bianchi-Massey tensor of $\Omega^*(X)$ vanishes.
 Moreover, when $k$ is even, $X$ is always formal. \end{thm}

-Also, a trivial Euler class is sufficient for the formality of sphere bundles over formal manifolds.
-For non-trivial Euler classes, we can consider the special case that the Euler class is that of the volume form.
+It turns out that a trivial Euler class is a sufficient condition for the formality of a sphere bundle over a formal manifold.
+For non-trivial Euler classes, we can consider the special case that the Euler class is of top degree.
 This requires the manifold to be even-dimensional.
 We prove that such bundles are formal only when the rational cohomology rings of the base manifolds are generated by one element.
+This is a consequence of Theorem $\ref{formality of extended by top degree}$.

-\begin{thm} Suppose that $M$ is an even-dimensional compact orientable formal manifold.
-Let $X$ be a sphere bundle such that the volume form of $M$ is a representative of the Euler class.
+\begin{thm} Suppose that $M$ is a $2k$-dimensional compact orientable formal manifold.
+Let $X$ be an $S^{2k-1}$-bundle with non-trivial Euler class.
 If $X$ is formal, then $H^*(M)=\mathbb{K}[x]/(x^p)$ is a quotient of the polynomial ring with a single variable. \end{thm}

 It immediately follows that if the unit tangent bundle of a formal manifold $M$ is formal, then either the Euler characteristic $\chi(M)=0$, or $H^*(M)$ is generated by one element.